CesiumGS/3d-tiles/specification/TileFormats/Batched3DModel/README.md

 Per-model properties, such as IDs, enable individual models to be identified and updated at runtime, e.g., show/hide, highlight color, etc. Properties may be used, for example, to query a web service to access metadata, such as passing a building's ID to get its address.
 Or a property might be referenced on the fly for changing a model's appearance, e.g., changing highlight color based on a property value.

-An instance of a Batched 3D Model tile is a binary blob in little endian.
+A Batched 3D Model tile is a binary blob in little endian.

 ## Layout